 Taxpayers across the country are sick and tired of the abuses brought on by America’s “too big to fail” banks.
 We constantly get calls and emails from former bank employees, loan officers and even some customers with inside information about fraud and corruption within the banking industry.

 Most folks that contact a whistleblower lawyer do so out of civic duty in a desire to stop fraud.
-Some call us because of the availability to receive millions in whistleblower awards.
+Some call us because of the ability to receive millions in whistleblower awards.
 Whatever the motivation, there are plenty of other cases waiting to be discovered.

 (Whistleblower photo courtesy of Dave Winer – scriptingnews)